vignedev/userscripts/README.md

 ## messenger-dkey.user.js

 As a student who often relies on others' notes and has to unfortunately get them from Messenger I need this to quickly download images from the Messenger image slideshow.
 It just basically finds a button with a text "Download" and click it.

+## twimg-orig.user.js

+Whenever you open an Twitter image in a new tab it's going to automatically redirect you to the highest resolution available.